Events and News

 Dear Friends,

-The Theravada Buddhist Community is pleased to announce that on Sunday, May 28th at 10:00am Phra Ajahn Pavaro will be joining us during our weekly meditation session to offer a dhamma talk and if time permits followed by a short question and answers period.
+The Theravada Buddhist Community is pleased to announce that on Sunday, July 23rd at 10:00am Luang Por Viradhammo will be joining us during our weekly meditation session to offer a dhamma talk and, if time permits, followed by a short question and answers period.

-If you have questions about Dhamma or your practice for Ajahn Pavaro, please use the Contact Us form at the bottom of this page to submit them.
-Ajahn Pavaro will try to address as many questions as possible during his talk.
+If you have questions about Dhamma or your practice for Luang Por Viradhammo, please use the Contact Us form at the bottom of this page to submit them.
+Luang Por will try to address as many questions as possible during his talk.

 This session is available on Zoom at our regular Sunday morning Zoom link: Sunday Morning Zoom